Vincelee78/Project-3-Express-mySQL/README.md

 * [HTML 5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)
 <br> This project uses HTML5 to structure the content and to insert buttons and images.
 * [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)
-<br> This project uses CSS to add visual colors, adjust the size of the features and also positioning and animation of the features, and ensure it is mobile responsive.
+<br> This project uses CSS to add visual colors, adjust the size of the features and also positioning and animation of the features.

  ## <a name="e">5.
 Design</a>
 5.1 UI/UX